aivarsk/aivarsk.github.io/_posts/2023-08-23-accounting-before-tigerbeetle.md

 A more radical approach is to skip updating the balance and writing deltas to a new table or use the existing journal table.
 We might have a periodic task that sums all updates, applies to accounts, and marks deltas as processed.
 Or we can always do a query to calculate the balance of the bank account if it's needed only for reporting.

 After all, this is about double-entry bookkeeping where each entry is recorded in at least two accounts as credit and debit.
+Keep the entries, lose the up-to-date balance.
 As [Martin Fowler's accounting patterns](https://martinfowler.com/apsupp/accounting.pdf) describe, keeping an up-to-date balance is just an optimization.
 If it makes the system faster - great, if that limits concurrency - skip it.

 ## TL;DR